-4. Limitation of Liability.
+5. Limitation of Liability.

-- (a) Consequential Damages.
+- 5.1 Liability Limitation: Exclusion of Consequential Damages.
 This warranty is for the benefit of the owner and MasterCraft, and shall not create or evidence any right in any third party.
-To the maximum extent permitted by applicable law, in no event shall MasterCraft be liable for any special, incidental, indirect, or consequential damages whatsoever arising out of the use or inability to use the boat or any component part thereof, even if MasterCraft has been advised of the possibility of such damages or such damages could reasonably have been foreseen by MasterCraft. - (b) Purchase Price Limitation.
-In any event, MasterCraft's entire liability under any provision of this Limited Warranty shall be limited to the repair or replacement of the boat or component part or the refund of the purchase price paid by the customer for the boat or component part found to be defective within the applicable warranty period.
-This shall constitute

-MasterCraft's sole liability and obligation in the event of any claim arising out of its performance or non-performance of any provision of this Limited Warranty.
+THE REPAIR OR REPLACE-MENT OF DEFECTIVE COMPONENT PARTS AS PROVIDED UNDER THIS LIMITED WARRANTY IS THE EXCLUSIVE REMEDY OF THE CONSUMER.
+TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL MASTERCRAFT BE LIABLE FOR ANY INCIENTAL, CONSEQUENTIAL, SPECIAL, INDIRECT, PUNITIVE OR EXEMPLARY DAMAGES OR LOST PROFITS WHATSOEVER ARISING OUT OF THE USE OR INABILITY TO USE THE BOAT OR ANY COMPONENT PART THEREOF, OR FOR ANY BREACH OF THIS WARRANTY OR OTHERWISE, EVEN IF MASTERCRAFT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OR SUCH DAMAGES COULD REASONABLY HAVE BEEN FORESEEN BY MASTERCRAFT.
+However, some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you. - Purchase Price Limitation.
+In any event, MasterCraft's entire liability under any provision of this Limited Warranty shall be limited to the repair or replacement of the boat, trailer or component part, or the refund of the purchase price paid by the customer for the boat, trailer or component part found to be defective within the applicable warranty period.
+This shall constitute MasterCraft's sole liability and obligation in the event of any claim arising out of its performance or non-performance of any provision of this Limited Warranty.
 Because some states and jurisdictions do not allow the exclusion or limitation of liability, the above limitations may not apply to you.

-5. Transfer of Limited Warranty.

-Upon any sale, conveyance or other transfer of the boat or trailer by the original retail purchaser, any remaining unexplored Limited Warranty coverage shall be transferred to the second owner and shall remain in effect for the remainder of the applicable warranty period(s) set forth in Sections 1(b), (c), (d) and (e) above (which warranty periods begin to run from the date of the original retail purchase of the boat or trailer, as applicable, by the original retail purchaser), upon delivery of the warranty transfer card and payment of the applicable warranty transfer fee to MasterCraft.
-With respect to the Lifetime Limited Warranty (granted to the original retail purchaser) on the Structural Components set forth in Section 1(a) above, if the sale, conveyance or other transfer of the boat by the original retail purchase of the boat by the original retail purchaser, then the warranty on the Structural Components shall be transferred to the second owner and shall continue in effect for a period of ten (10) years from the date of the original retail purchase of the boat by the original retail purchaser occurs more than three (3) years after the date of the original retail purchase of the boat, then the Limited Warranty on Structural Components (as well as all other warranties) shall be void and shall not be transferable to the second owner.
+Transfer of Limited Warranty.
+Upon the first sale, conveyance or other transfer of the boat or trailer by the original retail purchaser, any remaining unexpired Limited Warranty coverage shall be transferred to the second owner and shall remain in effect for the remainder of the applicable warranty period(s) set forth in Sections 1.1, 1.2, 1.3 and 1.4 above (which warranty periods begin to run from the date of the original retail purchase of the boat or trailer, or the first use of the boat or trailer, whichever first occurs, as applicable), upon delivery of the warranty transfer card and payment of the applicable warranty transfer fee to MasterCraft.
+With respect to the Lifetime Limited Warranty (granted only to the original retail purchaser) on the Structural Components set forth in Section 1.1 above, if the sale, conveyance or other transfer of the boat by the original retail purchaser to another person or entity occurs within three (3) years of the date of the original retail purchase of the boat by the original retail purchaser, then the warranty on the Structural Components shall be transferred to the second owner and shall continue in effect for a period of ten (10) years from the date of the original retail purchase of the boat by the original retail purchaser.
+If the sale, transfer or conveyance of the boat by the original retail purchaser occurs more than three (3) years after the date of the original retail purchase of the boat, then the Limited Warranty on Structural Components (as well as all other warranties) shall be void as of the date of transfer and shall not be transferable to the second owner.